jepras/source-graph/worklog.md

 9.
 Could /save & /force-save become 1 if using a recursive statement?
 That shows i'm actually learning to use the things from boot.dev

+10.
+Cursor works better for restructuring code.
+They did fuck up a restructure by putting an api endpoint under export const proposalApi instead of export const api, and didn't solve it in other files.

 # What interesting influence links could be
 1.